Crassula ovata 'Crosby's Compact'

-Crassula ovata 'Crosby's Compact' is a slow-growing, much-branched succulent shrub with thick stems that hold up to 1 inch (2.5 cm) long, obovate leaves.
+Crassula ovata 'Crosby's Compact' is a slow-growing much-branched succulent shrub with thick stems that hold green, with red margins leaves.
 It grows up to 3 feet (90 cm) tall.
-Leaves are green, with red margins.
+Leaves are obovate, up to 1 inch (2.5 cm) long.
 New leaves can be suffused entirely with red tones.
 Flowers are white, star-like, and appear in clusters within at the tips of the foliage in late fall through winter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Many people enjoy growing Jade Plants in their homes and offices, and they are considered symbols of good luck.
 But you do not need to be lucky to learn the proper care and maintenance of Jade Plants.
 The most important factors to consider when growing Jade Plants is water, light, temperature, and fertilizer.

 Easy to grow in a container, best in full sun but will tolerate part sun.
 It needs well-drained soil with a neutral pH.
 Water regularly from spring to autumn and allow the soil to dry out before watering again.
 During the winter months, water the plants only enough to keep the leaves from shriveling.
 The most common reason for failure is overwatering.

-Propagating is achieved with a leaf or stem cuttings that are placed into a soil mix, then wait until they show some growth.
+Propagating is achieved with leaf or stem cuttings placed into a soil mix, then wait until they show some growth.
 Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.

 Learn more at How to Grow and Care for a Jade Plant.